-- A. When a board's designee finds that the petitioner or an intervenor has submitted an insufficient showing of interest in the unit petitioned for, the designee shall notify the petitioner or intervenor, and that party shall have the opportunity to submit an additional showing of interest.
-The board's designee shall then review the additional showing of interest to determine whether the total showing of interest submitted by the party is sufficient to sustain its petition or intervention. - B. In the event that the board's designee, hearing examiner or board determines that a unit other than the unit petitioned for is appropriate and it appears to the board or designee that the showing of interest filed by the petitioner or an intervenor is insufficient in the unit found appropriate the board's designee shall notify the petitioner or intervenor and give such party a reasonable amount of time in which to file an additional showing.
-If the party fails to file a sufficient showing within that time, the designee shall dismiss the petition or deny intervenor status.
+A. When the director finds that the petitioner or an intervenor has submitted an insufficient showing of interest in the unit petitioned for, the director shall notify the petitioner or intervenor, and that party shall have the opportunity to submit an additional showing of interest.
+The director shall then review the additional showing of interest to determine whether the total showing of interest submitted by the party is sufficient to sustain its petition or intervention.

+B. In the event that the director, hearing examiner or board determines that a unit other than the unit petitioned for is appropriate and it appears to the board or director that the showing of interest filed by the petitioner or an intervenor is insufficient in the unit found appropriate the director shall notify the petitioner or intervenor and give such party a reasonable amount of time in which to file an additional showing.
+If the party fails to file a sufficient showing within that time, the director shall dismiss the petition or deny intervenor status.